Welcome to the Shenandoah High School Library Media Center

 It's Not A Bunch of Blarney...

 Cataloging- Using Follett, what we have to do with each book that comes into the library where we use the information found on the title page: ISBN, CIP, Publisher, Copyright, etc.

 Index- Usually found at the back of the book.
 It gives specific pages numbers for finding information.
 Miss Huxford gets really upset when a non-fiction book does not have an index.

 This Week's Featured Book Trailer!

-Looking for some good non-fiction?
-It really does exist!
+Ready for an adventure?
+Wonder what it might be like to live in space?
+Then try Avalon!
 Click on the cover below, and you can watch a trailer for

 More can be found on the Book Trailers Link under Library Media Center!

 Do you have a laptop or a computer at home?
 Do you have an ereader or a tablet or an ipad?
 Then we have books for you!

 Click on the link below for instructions on how the SHS ebook collection works!